jordan2175/home-lab/cluster/bootstrap-notes.md

 ### Ansible Tasks

+As written, this has a chicken and an egg problem.

 ```
+- hosts: all
+  gather_facts: false
+  become: true
   - name: Create a sudoers file for the username ansible
     ansible.builtin.copy:
       content: "ansible ALL = (ALL) NOPASSWD:ALL"